Canon M100 vs SX530

 |13.||Canon M10||-||stereo / mono||-||-||mini||2.0||Y||Y||-|

 |17.||Canon M||Y||stereo / mono||Y||-||mini||2.0||-||-||-|

-Both the M100 and the SX530 have been discontinued, but can regularly be found used on eBay.
+Both the M100 and the SX530 have been discontinued, but can regularly be found used on ebay.
 The SX530 was replaced by the Canon SX540, while the M100 was followed by the Canon M200.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon M100 Manual (free pdf) or the online Canon SX530 Manual.
+Further information on the features and operation of the M100 and SX530 can be found, respectively, in the Canon M100 Manual (free pdf) or the online Canon SX530 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon M100 and the Canon SX530?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (24 vs 15.9MP) with a 25% higher linear resolution.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better image quality: Features a larger and more technologically advanced imaging sensor.